Discreet Confidential Consultation (213) 374-3952

 Sex Offender Registration in California

-The crime of sexual battery (CALCRIM 938) is where you have to register as a sex offender for some time.
+The crime of sexual battery (CALCRIM 938) requires you to register as a sex offender for some time.
 So, it's an actual lousy crime to get on your record.

-If somebody gets charged with sexual battery, I'm usually trying to get another charge that's not a registerable offense under Penal Code Section 290.
-Of course, that assumes that the person has some blame and that the prosecutors can prove the case against them.
+If somebody gets charged with sexual battery, I'm usually trying to get another charge that's not a registrable offense under Penal Code Section 290.
+Of course, that assumes the person is at least partially responsible and that the prosecutors can prove the case against them.

 Then, we have to try to work out a resolution.
 Of course, we'll try to avoid registration if possible.

 A lot of it will have to do with what the person did, what their criminal record looks like, the prosecutor on the case, and a whole host of other essential factors that you need to consider if you're charged with sexual battery.
-This complexity underscores the necessity of seeking professional legal advice in such cases.
+This complexity underscores the necessity of seeking professional legal advice in such cases, ensuring you have the best possible defense strategy.

-Being charged with sexual assault, in my opinion, is an uncommon thing, so if you're charged with sexual assault, it's probably going to be some unique situation, and it would be surprising to me if you weren't also charged with other crimes.
+Being charged with sexual assault, in my opinion, is an uncommon thing, so if you're charged with sexual assault, it's probably going to be some unique situation.
+This could be a case where the circumstances are not clear, or there are conflicting accounts of what happened.
+It would be surprising to me if you weren't also charged with other crimes.
 This rarity underscores the uniqueness of each case and the need for a tailored legal strategy.

 Sexual Battery or Sexual Assault

 It's important to understand the process of charging and prosecuting sexual offenses.
-The police do not charge sexual assault and battery.
+The police do not charge with sexual assault and battery.
 They can only issue a citation for a court appearance or make an arrest.
-After the arrest, the case is turned over to the prosecutors, who decide what, if any, charges to file.
+After the arrest, the case is turned over to the prosecutors, who decide whether to file any charges.
+This decision is based on the evidence presented and the severity of the offense.
+If charges are filed, the accused will be given a court date to appear, and the case will proceed to trial.

 The bail bond company would give you a court date to appear, and then the case would be turned over to the prosecutors, who would decide what, if anything, you were charged with.